 Quincy University continues to urge all members of our community who can safely do so to choose vaccination and, when recommended, vaccine booster shots.
 COVID-19 vaccinations are very safe and highly effective.
 Every person who is vaccinated protects that person’s friends and family.
-As Pope Francis said on August 18, 2021, “being vaccinated is an act of love.”
+As Pope Francis said, “being vaccinated is an act of love.”

-While the COVID-19 outbreak in the United States is moving from the pandemic stage to the endemic stage, COVID-19 infections remain a continuing source of concern for Quincy University and for other colleges and universities.
+While the COVID-19 outbreak in the United States has moved from the pandemic stage to the endemic stage, COVID-19 infections remain a continuing source of concern for Quincy University and for other colleges and universities.
 QU may revise its COVID-19 guidance at any time, based on information provided by the U.S. Centers for Disease Control and Prevention (CDC) and by the State of Illinois.

 On the Quincy University campus, cloth or disposable masks are optional in all classrooms, laboratories, and other campus buildings and spaces.
 However, any employee may require that anyone entering the employee’s campus office must use a mask while in that office.
 In addition, the university allows some faculty to require student mask use in classrooms, laboratories, or other campus learning spaces, based on the health circumstances of the faculty member or the faculty member’s family.
 Members of the university community may wish to carry masks while on campus, in the event that mask wearing is requested in a campus office or classroom.

 Any member of the Quincy University community is welcome to wear a mask for protection against COVID-19 infection or other infectious diseases.
 No member of our community should be criticized for making the choice to wear a mask.